jairodriguez/claudeus-wp-mcp/readme.md

 ### 🤘 Why We Made It Free

-Claudeus WordPress MCP was born from our passion for both heavy metal and heavy-duty WordPress development.
-We believe in the power of open source and the spirit of the developer community.
-Just as metal music brings people together, we wanted to create a tool that would unite WordPress developers and make their lives easier.
+Claudeus WordPress MCP was born from our passion for both heavy metal and heavy-duty WordPress development, but it represents something even more important: our commitment to elevating the standards of MCP server development.
+We observed that many existing MCP servers, especially those designed for Claude Desktop, were falling short of professional standards - lacking proper testing, type safety, and security measures.

-By open-sourcing Claudeus WP MCP, we're giving back to the community that has given us so much.
-It's our way of saying "thank you" and helping others achieve WordPress enlightenment! 🎸
+By making our code available for viewing, we're not just sharing a tool - we're setting a new standard for MCP server development.
+Just as metal music pushes the boundaries of musical excellence, we're pushing the boundaries of what a properly implemented MCP server should be:

+- **Technical Excellence**: Like a perfectly executed guitar solo, our code demonstrates pristine TypeScript implementation
+- **Comprehensive Testing**: Every riff (function) is tested, every solo (feature) is verified
+- **Security First**: Protected like a fortress of metal, with proper authentication and validation
+- **Documentation**: Clear and detailed, like the best metal lyrics

+While this remains a private repository, making the code viewable helps other developers understand how to properly implement MCP servers, especially for Claude Desktop integration.
+It's our way of saying "this is how it's done!" 🎸

 ### 🔥 Our Philosophy

-1. **Technical Excellence**: Like a perfectly executed guitar solo
+1. **Technical Excellence**: Setting the standard for MCP development
-2. **Creative Innovation**: Breaking boundaries, creating new possibilities
+2. **Creative Innovation**: Breaking boundaries while maintaining stability
-3. **Community First**: Sharing the power with everyone
+3. **Security First**: Enterprise-grade protection by default
-4. **Continuous Evolution**: Always pushing the boundaries
+4. **Continuous Evolution**: Always pushing the technical boundaries

-> "We believe in empowering developers with tools that rock as hard as they do!" - Amadeus & Simon
+> "We believe in empowering developers with tools that rock as hard as they do, while showing them how it should be done!" - Amadeus Samiel H. (aka Deus)

 ## 🌟 Unleash Your WordPress Superpowers!